European-Unified-ID/EUID-docs/README.md

 ### Core Components

-The core administrative EUID infrastructure consists of the following components.
+The core administrative EUID infrastructure consists of the following components, all of which are currently managed by The Trade Desk.

 | Component | Description |
 | :--- | :--- |